-- Your might find extra rubbish and recycling – festivities aside, if your rubbish bins are brimming every week, your tenants could be hosting a more permanent guest.
+- You might find extra rubbish and recycling – festivities aside, if your rubbish bins are brimming every week, your tenants could be hosting a more permanent guest.

 - Your neighbours may notice extra visitors – if you suspect your tenants are subletting, your neighbours will probably be able to confirm.
 Whether they’ve spotted extra cars, new faces or more noise, they will probably have spotted any long-term guests.

-With sites like Airbnb making sub-letting increasingly easier, it’s important to be aware of the risks of subletting, in particular that your landlord insurance could become null and void if your tenants are sharing – or even worse, letting – your home with someone else.
+With sites like Airbnb making subletting increasingly easy, it’s important to be aware of the risks of subletting, in particular that your landlord insurance could become null and void if your tenants are sharing – or even worse, letting – your home with someone else.

 If you suspect that your tenant could be subletting, you must notify your property agent immediately.

 If your tenants are interested in the prospect of sub-letting (e.g. if they are required to make a lengthy trip abroad, or have had a change in circumstances meaning they could let a spare room to a sub-tenant), then they should make a written request explaining their reasons to you and allow a reasonable amount of time for you to consider and reply to their request.